untoldengine/UntoldEngine/docs/Architecture/asset_remote_streaming.md

 ## Tile URL Construction

-When `loadTiledScene(url:)` is called with a remote manifest URL, tile asset URLs are resolved relative to the **manifest directory**:
+When `setEntityStreamScene(entityId:url:)` is called with a remote manifest URL, tile asset URLs are resolved relative to the **manifest directory**:

 ```
 Manifest:    https://cdn.example.com/dungeon3/dungeon3.json